Is Pesto Healthy?

 Brief Overview of Pesto

-Is pesto healthy……?
+Is pesto healthy and good for you……?
 This is a question we get asked a lot when we run our cooking demonstrations and include pesto in the recipe, so we thought we would answer in a blog post for others to read.

 Are all pestos the same?